-- Aspect ratio: The first standardized parameter for the new video format was its aspect ratio, being chosen to 16:9.
+- Aspect ratio: The first standardized parameter for the new video format was its aspect ration, being chosen to 16:9.
 The choice is not obvious, since at the time of the standardization process no video content was captured with this aspect ratio: TV movies were shot with the aspect ratio of SD format (4:3), while movie films used widescreen formats (most commonly the 1.85:1 and 2.2:1 widescreen, or 2.35:1 anamorphic format).
-It has been found that rectangles with the side ratios of the above popular aspect ratio of 16:9.
+It has been found that rectangles with the side ratios of the above popular aspect ratio and with equal areas exactly fit within an outer rectangle with the aspect ratio of 16:9.
 Furthermore, the intersection of all these rectangles is an inner rectangle with the aspect ratio of 16:9.
 Therefore, the aspect ratio of 16:9 ensured the compatibility with most of the then-existing formats.
 The geometry is shown in Figure 2.25. - Raster scan, field and frame rate: In the HD system besides interlaced scanning the possibility of progressive scan was introduced.
-As the legacy of the SD system, numerous field rate and field rates are specified by the format, being 24 Hz, 25 Hz, 30 Hz, 50 Hz and 60 Hz field/frame rates, along with fractional rates, having the above values multiplied by $\frac{1000}{1001}$. - Sampling frequency: The HD sampling frequency can be derived from the SD sampling rate: One of the main goals of the HD format was to double both the horizontal (×2) and vertical (×2) spatial resolution, along with the aspect ratio changed to 16:9 (4 : $3 \times 4/3$), which the total pixel number being at least $2 \times 2 \times \frac{4}{3} = 5.33$ times that of the SD format.
+As the legacy of the SD system, numerous field rate and field rates are specified by the format, being 24 Hz, 25 Hz, 30 Hz, 50 Hz and 60 Hz field/frame rates, along with fractional rates, having the above values multiplied by 1000/1001. - Sampling frequency: The HD sampling frequency can be derived from the SD sampling rate: One of the main goals of the HD format was to double both the horizontal ( $\times 2$ ) and vertical ( $\times 2$ ) spatial resolution, along with the aspect ratio changed to 16:9 (4: $3 \times 4/3$ ), which the total pixel number being at least $2 \times 2 \times \frac{4}{3} = 5.33$ times that of the SD format.
 In order to ensure orthogonal sampling (only full pixels in a line) for most field and frame rates the optimal choice for the sampling frequency was $5.5 \cdot 13.5 = 74.25$ MHz and the fractional sampling frequency $\frac{1000}{1001} \cdot 74.25$ MHz for fractional field/frame rates.
 In case of progressive scanning for frame rates 50 60 Hz the data rate is double compared to the interlaced case, therefore, a doubled sampling frequency of fs = 148.5 MHz is required.